queengooborg/darkthemes/README.md

 ## Available Themes

 ### Geocaching
-A dark theme for the Geocaching.com website, as well as a few other related websites (GeoCheck.org, GeoChecker.com, Certitudes.org, and PathTags.com).
+A dark theme for the Geocaching.com website, as well as a few other related websites (GeoCheck.org, GeoChecker.com, Certitudes.org, PathTags.com, and Project-GC.com).

+_Note: the wiki pages for Project-GC are powered by MediaWiki, and as such the same theme for Wikipedia applies to those pages.
+To simplify maintenance, this stylesheet does not include styling for said pages.
+It is highly recommended to install the Wikipedia theme._

 [![Install directly with Stylus/Cascadea](https://img.shields.io/badge/Install%20directly%20with-Stylus/Cascadea-00adad.svg?style=for-the-badge)](https://github.com/queengooborg/darkthemes/raw/main/themes/geocaching/geocaching.user.css)
 [![View on UserStyles.world](https://img.shields.io/badge/View%20on-UserStyles.world-75fafc.svg?style=for-the-badge)](https://userstyles.world/style/1269)